Sentiment Analysis extracting emotion through machine learning

 Different approaches of sentiment analysis

-There are different approaches to achieve sentiment analysis like
+There are different approaches to achieving sentiment analysis like

 - Sentence level sentiment analysis